johnslimai/dockerslimexamples/index.md

 # Welcome to John's DockerSlim examples

 ## Example 1: Analyzing a container using the DockerSlim xray command

+**Pre-requisities to complete this example**

+1. Basic knowledge of Linux commands and a terminal

+2. Docker Desktop installed on your host machine.

+3. A text editor or browser to view .JSON files

 ### Download and test DockerSlim